sadegh19b/Filar/README.md

     ```bash
     <link href='https://fonts.googleapis.com/css?family=Vazirmatn' rel='stylesheet' />
     ```
   Or use the font from the `public/css/fonts/vazirmatn.css` file, for filament or views.

+- You can use `persian_faker()` function for persian fake data in seeders.

 ## 🏗 Project Structure

 The project follows a flexible architecture where you can implement business logic using either Actions or Services based on your specific needs and preferences.

 ```
 app/